Top 7 Dog Friendly Beaches in Alabama 2025

 9. River Sandbar Park – Daleville, AL

-River Sandbar Park is a beach famous amongst dog owners.
-The fur babies love to play in the wide stretch of sand.
+River Sandbar Park is a beach that is famous among dog owners.
+The fur babies love to play in the vast stretch of sand.
 The crystal-clear water is ideal for the pups to swim in.
 It has a wheelchair-accessible entry.

-Dogs are allowed to play and take a dip in to relax.
-Owners must be careful as there is no lifeguard here.
-Dog’s waste should be cleaned up right after.
+Dogs are allowed to play and take a dip to relax.
+Owners must be careful, as there is no lifeguard here.
+The dog’s waste should be cleaned up right after.
 Along the Choctawhatchee River, plenty of trees provide shade from the sun’s scorching heat.

 • Fees: None